~ 5 MIN READ

 - Allow users to drill down to gather additional details.
 You need to be able to drill down to whatever details you want so the strategy map actually conveys the right message to those inside and outside of your organization.

 If you’re ready to ditch your lousy tool in favor of one that hits all the highpoints listed above, why not give ClearPoint a try?
-Fill out this short form and you’ll get instant access to a ClearPoint demo account.
+Fill out this short form and you’ll be able to see ClearPoint live.
 If you love it, we’ll set you up with a free 15-day demo!
 And there are absolutely no strings attached.
 Get started now!